Travelling to the Netherlands without parent or guardian

 Young people start in a process reception centre

 After entering the Netherlands, unaccompanied minors aged 15 to 18 are first provided accommodation in the central reception centre for UAMs.
 Young people aged 13 and 14 are also given a place there if Nidos has no immediate foster family available for them.
 Next, they go to a process reception centre, where they go through the general asylum procedure.
-There they get guidance from their COA mentor and their Nidos guardian.
+There they get guidance from their COA mentor and Nidos guardian.

 Next: foster family or small-scale housing facility